 As with the farm itself, the history of their association with the East Liberty Farmers Market goes back many years and several generations.
 Tim’s grandfather started at the market in 1968, his mother took over for a while, then his brother and cousin.
 Tim started running the stand in 1984 after graduating from college.

 As Tim tells the story, "My grandparents bought the original farm here in 1922, and planted the first apple trees the following year.
 My parents took over the farm in 1960, and Suzanne and I took it over in 1996.
 Currently we grow 25 acres of apples, 2 acres of peaches, 1 acre each of blueberries, cherries, and plums, 10-12 acres per year of vegetables, as well as a greenhouse operation.
-We operate a year-round farm market at our farm which is open M-F, 9 to 5 and Sat.
-9 to 3.
-We have three children, Miranda who graduated from college in 2009 with a degree in agriculture, Alex who is a junior at Ohio University, and Leah who is a freshman at The University of Findlay."
+We operate a year-round farm market at our farm which is open M-F, 8 to 5 and Sat.
+8 to 2.
+We have three children, Miranda who has a degree in sustainable agriculture from Berea College, Alex who has a degree in Outdoor Recreation from Ohio University, and Leah has a degree in Equine Science from The University of Findlay."